gallettilance/gallettilance.github.io/README.md

 ### Re-Grades

-If you notice an issue with a grade you’ve received, you must email the instructor, CF and all TAs within 48h of receiving this grade.
+If you notice an issue with a grade you’ve received, you must submit a regrade on Gradescope within 48h of receiving the grade.
 Anything beyond 48h will not be accepted for a re-grade.

 ## Midterm